Envelope containing a letter from Lawrence Alloway to Sylvia Sleigh, February 2, 1948

 In 1961 the couple moved to New York, where Alloway was hired as the senior curator at the Solomon R. Guggenheim Museum.
 Over the course of the decade, he championed abstract expressionism, geometric abstraction, and pop art.
 Sleigh, who is best known for her paintings of male nudes, became one of the founders of SOHO 20 Gallery, an all-women artist-run space, and joined A.I.R.
 Gallery, a female cooperative.

-Letter from Alloway to Sleigh sent in November 1949 enclosing a catalogue and card for an art exhibition including Sleigh's work.
-Getty Research Institute, 2004.M.4
+Letter from Alloway to Sleigh sent in November 1949 enclosing a catalogue and card for an art exhibition including Sleigh’s work.
+The Getty Research Institute, 2004.M.4

 Card for a London art exhibition including Sylvia Sleigh's work, sent by Lawrence Alloway in November 1949

-Card for a London art exhibition including Sleigh's work, sent by Alloway in November 1949.
-Getty Research Institute, 2004.M.4
+Card for a London art exhibition including Sleigh’s work, sent by Alloway in November 1949.
+The Getty Research Institute, 2004.M.4

 Long-Distance Love